bhilchenbach/sagtest.io/README.md

-# Software AG Reference architecture
+# Software AG Reference Architecture

-This diagram shows the fundamental components and products offered by Software AG in the area of Integration, API, IoT and Analytics.
+### Aims

+The main aims of this architecture are

+* to give a (visual) summary of the major high-level capabilities
+* to show how these capabilities map to Software AG products, and
+* to show how these elements (capabilities or products) are connected to each other through the typical flow of data.

+This architecture focuses on run-time aspects of our portfolio.
+That implies that governance and design-time related capabilities and products of the Business Transformation domain, ARIS and Alfabet, are not included here.

-The main purpose of this architecture is to give you a visual summary of the major high-level capabilities, and to show how these map to Software AG products.
-The diagram is neither showing all capabilities nor all products that Software AG offers.
+Furthermore, even though the reference architecture is quite comprehensive, it neither shows all capabilities nor all products Software AG offers.
 Please refer to the ‘Products A-Z’ page on www.softwareag.com for a comprehensive list of products.

-Note that this architecture focuses on run-time aspects of our portfolio.
-That implies that governance and design-time related capabilities and products of the Business Transformation domain, ARIS and Alfabet, are not included here.
+As a reference, this architecture illustrating typical deployments of Software AG technology with its major and most characteristic communication links.
+Individual installations will therefore deviate from this reference architecture only for good and sound (architectural) reasons (but we know that this may very well be the case).

 ## Capability Architecture

 ###  Overview

-We have chosen a “boxes and connectors” style1 for the visual representation of the reference architecture with boxes representing capabilities (or products in the product view) and connectors signifying data (information) flow between the respective elements.
+We have chosen a “boxes and connectors” style for the visual representation of the reference architecture with boxes representing capabilities (or products in the product view) and connectors signifying data (information) flow between the respective elements.

 The following diagram depicts the capability view of the SAG reference architecture or (short) capability architecture.

 ![Software AG Reference Archiecture Capability View](/images/Software_AG_Reference_Architecture_10_Capability_View.png)
 #### Figure 1.
-Reference Architecture — Capability View.
+Reference Architecture — Capability View

 ### Capabilities